There are many aspects of the menopause that can make a woman’s life challenging.

-Unfortunately these changes can predispose the vagina and urinary tract to bacterial or yeast infections.1
+These changes can predispose the vagina and urinary tract to bacterial or yeast infections.1

-It is common during this transitional life phase to experience insomnia and night sweats that leave you feeling tired and emotional.
+It is common during this transitional life phase to experience insomnia and night sweats that can leave you feeling tired and emotional.

 It has been suggested that women are particularly vulnerable to depression during menopause because of the changes in female reproductive hormones.